MicrosoftDocs/azure-docs/articles/search/cognitive-search-skill-image-analysis.md

 This skill uses the machine learning models provided by [Computer Vision](../cognitive-services/computer-vision/overview.md) in Cognitive Services. **Image Analysis** works on images that meet the following requirements:

-+ The image must be presented in JPEG, PNG, or BMP format
++ The image must be presented in JPEG, PNG or BMP format
 + The file size of the image must be less than 4 megabytes (MB)
 + The dimensions of the image must be greater than 50 x 50 pixels